 Due to a computer processing glitch, the IRS mailed 200,000 CP-14 balance due notices to taxpayers who filed electronically.
 These notices told the taxpayers that their balance was due by April 15, even if they had already designated automatic withdrawal from their bank accounts.
 These notices were not to be processed in the middle of tax season, and instead should have been processed after the database had been updated to account for direct debit payments.
 The IRS has stated that if a taxpayer consequently pays twice using direct debit and check, the IRS will automatically issue a refund for any overpayment.
 It is important to note that not all taxpayers have received a Notice CP-14 in error.
-If the bank account listed on the tax return was listed incorrectly, a taxpayer would receive this notice.
+If the bank account listed on the tax return was listed incorrectly, a taxpayer would receive this notice.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.

 This article is intended to provide readers with guidance in tax matters.
 The article does not constitute, and should not be treated as professional advice regarding the use of any particular tax technique.
 Every effort has been made to assure the accuracy of the information.
 Clergy Financial Resources and the author do not assume responsibility for any individual’s reliance upon the information provided in the article.
 Readers should independently verify all information before applying it to a particular fact situation, and should independently determine the impact of any particular tax planning technique.
 If you are seeking legal advice, you are encouraged to consult an attorney.